Overdraft9002/Bloc-6-Gestion-de-projet/README.md

 This directory contains the files and scripts used to deploy the API and streamlit dashboard.

-IMPORTANT NOTE: the datsets and models are too large to be uploaded to github (on average for these files around 150mb).
-For the code to work, the archves.zip files must be decompressed and the trainfr.py scrit run to produce the relevant model saved as "elec.joblib".
+IMPORTANT NOTE: the datsets and models are too large to be uploaded to github (on average for these files are around 150mb).
+For the code to work, the archves.zip files must be decompressed and the trainfr.py script run to produce the relevant model saved as "elec.joblib".

 There are two sub-directories: